Uchebuzz/SAS-Green-team/README.md

 We used two datasets which you can find on the repo as well

-I worked with [Dika](https://github.com/massivedesigns), an excellent data scientist and analyst!
+I worked with [Dika](https://github.com/massivedesigns), Khadijat and Faith.

 ![iStock-1403121168](https://github.com/Uchebuzz/SAS-Green-team/assets/105880802/395c1c52-ea23-41d0-8270-d9b5a00c2644)